 This post may contain affiliate links, which means I receive a small portion of sales for compensation, at no cost to you.
 All opinions about any products and/or companies are entirely my own.
 Thank you for supporting Crunchy Hippie Life!

 This week I did the unthinkable: I threw away my yoga pants.

 During the pregnancy and immediate postpartum months, I completely lost my sense of style and identity.
 And I lost so much weight that I felt bad about getting new clothes, since I would just drop another size a few months later and have to shop again.

 As part of my rediscovering of my identity, I needed to make some drastic changes in my mindset.
 As mindset work usually does, that translated into changes in many areas of my life.

-I broke this down into 3 areas to declutter: Bedroom closet, makeup basket, and my corner.
+I broke this down into 3 areas to declutter and tidy up: Bedroom closet, makeup basket, and my corner.